skrub-data/skrub/CONTRIBUTING.rst

 1. **Check if an issue already exists** by searching the `GitHub issues <https://github.com/skrub-data/skrub/issues?q=is%3Aissue>`_

-   - If **open**, leave a 👍 on the original message to signal that others are affected.
+   - If **open**, leave a 👍 on the original message to signal that you are also affected.
    - If closed, check for one of the following:
       - A **merged pull request** may indicate the bug is fixed.
 Update your skrub version or note if the fix is pending a release.